Niko Partners: Nintendo Switch gaining ground in China as console demand grows

 “Most casual and web game players have already moved to smartphones from PC.
 Mobile games are offering more core experiences and many of them are adapted from popular PC games,” said Cosmas Hanson.
 “So yes, mobile is eating into PC games, but it is also bringing people back to PC games by having the same title available on both platforms.”

 Meanwhile, the PC was also hurt this year by a decline in the number of people playing in internet gaming cafes due to the pandemic.
-Cosmas Hanson said that a survey earlier this year showed that 57% of internet cafe users did not plan to return to the venues after the pandemic is over.
+Cosmas Hanson said that a survey earlier this year showed that 57% of internet café users did not plan to return to the venues after the pandemic is over.
 That has led to a boost in home PC hardware sales.

 Many internet gaming cafes have closed permanently.
 However, esports has been driving attendance at internet gaming cafes and will do so again after the pandemic.